-ISPS has created a model based on the belief that it has both responsibility and expertise to assist researchers who wish to disseminate and archive research products that support published scientific claims and has created a process to ensure these products are of high quality.
+ISPS believes that it has both responsibility and expertise to assist researchers who wish to disseminate and archive research products that support published scientific claims, and has created a process to ensure computational reproducibility.

 Data Quality Review

 The ISPS Data Archive curation process implements the data quality review framework.

 “A data quality review is a process whereby data and associated files are assessed and required actions are taken to ensure files are independently understandable for informed reuse.
 This is an active process, involving a review of the files, the documentation, the data, and the code.
 We strongly believe that data quality cannot be realized without a data quality review.”
 Peer, Green, & Stephenson, 2014

 YARD (Yale Application for Research Data) is an open-source web application for reviewing and enhancing research outputs.
 The software structures the data curation and code review workflow, contributing to research transparency and reproducibility.
 In addition to traditional curatorial tasks, dedicated data curation staff replicate analyses and validate published results for each study before publishing the files online.

 At Yale, the tool as currently configured is feeding into the Institution for Social and Policy Studies’ ISPS Data Archive and intended for the use of ISPS affiliates.

 YARD at ISPS enables open access to research materials that have been fully reviewed and enhanced for long-term reuse, and geared toward research output from randomized trials in the social sciences.

 Publicly available digital content in the ISPS Data Archive is licensed under a Creative Commons Attribution-Non Commercial-No Derivatives 3.0 United States Public License 2010, Yale University, New Haven, Connecticut, United States.
 Exclusions:

 - Restricted-access files held in the ISPS Data Archive are excluded from this license.